skuid/skuid-labs/experiments/dataSources/airtable/README.md

   1. Click the name of the base you wish to access.
   1. Once you've done this, you'll see Airtable's API docs generated specifically for the base you've selected.
 This is awesome!
 But for now we'll just need the instance ID; look for the "The ID of this base is..." text:

-**Warning**: Ensure that the sheet you're accessing within your Airtable base **does not have any empty rows**.
-Skuid will parse the metadata of your sheet based on the least populated row.
-Have an empty row?
-You won't be able to retrieve any fields.
-Only filled out one column in a row?
-You'll only be able to retrieve that one column.
-Make sure that your data is well-populated.

 ## Create a Skuid data source

 In your Skuid site, configure a data source with these properties: